 The Trader Edge diffusion index equals the percentage of independent variables indicating a recession.
 With the latest changes, there are now a total of 21 explanatory variables, each with a unique look-back period and recession threshold.
 The resulting diffusion index and changes in the diffusion index are used to calculate the probit, logit, and neural network model forecasts.

 The U.S. economy flirted with entering a recession in early 2016, which was reflected in the deteriorating economic, fundamental, and especially market-based data.
 The diffusion index, slack index, and recession probability forecasts all captured the weakening conditions.
-However, the weakness proved to be temporary and the conditions and recession model forecasts have improved significantly in the past year.
-The number of variables indicating a recession is currently one out of 21 (4.75%), which was unchanged from last month.
+However, the weakness proved to be temporary and the conditions and recession model forecasts have improved significantly in the past two years.
+The number of variables indicating a recession remained constant at one (4.8%) in September.

 Please note that past estimates and index values will change whenever the historical data is revised.
 All current and past forecasts and index calculations are based on the latest revised data from the current data set.